Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

 This is an end-to-end simple data analytics solution using AWS services.
 From uploading the csv file to S3 bucket to visualizing results in Quicksight.The dataset used in this project is the data science job salaries from kaggle 'kaggle.com/datasets/ruchi798/data-science-job-salaries'.

+# Objective
+The main objective of this project is to identify the top 5 popular data science salary in US based on job titlte, experience level, employment type, and remote job ratio by job title.

+# Dataset
-Variables include work_year, experience_level, enployement_type, job_type, salary, salary_currency, salary_in_usd, employee_residence, remote_ratio, company_location, company_size.The data analytics process will be  done as follows:
+The dataset contains variables which include work_year, experience_level, enployement_type, job_type, salary, salary_currency, salary_in_usd, employee_residence, remote_ratio, company_location, company_size.The data analysis process will be done as follows:

 Step 1- First, we create an IAM user to grant access permission to s3.
 In the search bar we type IAM > users > add users